mindsmiths/docs/docs/Coding Environment/connecting-git.md

     git push --set-upstream origin master (answer "yes") (It will take some time because of the big size of the files)
 ```
-That's it you have your Github account connected
+That's it, you have your GitHub account connected.
+The same process can also be applied for GitLab.

 ### Documentation
 To help you get started with the platform, you can check out the tutorials and supporting [documentation](http://docs.sandbox.mindsmiths.io/docs/intro)